 Koka Sexton is a renowned social expert, the former head of social selling at LinkedIn, and a social selling innovator.
 Note his focus on proactively engaging with potential prospects - and the emphasis he puts on having at least three "touch points" with someone before the opportunity to sell will present itself.
 This is the polar opposite of the disruptive sales tactics of old.
 No longer are we cold calling, direct mailing or employing interruption marketing techniques.
 Instead the focus is on building relationships at scale to create a pipeline of warm leads and credible prospects.

 Wes Schaeffer is CEO of The Sales Whisperer.
 In this video he shares with Nimble Growth Hacking host Mark Fidelman some simple methods for generating leads and driving sales by leveraging social media.
 Several key points are made that you can adopt into your own workflow.
 The first is the importance of finding a super-efficient way for accessing and recording the social media details of everyone you come into contact with in your business.
 This allows you to make far more informed decisions about whether or not they are worth you investing your precious sales time with.
 But just as important is the clever way in which Wes uses this data to find commonalities with potential prospects, so that relationships can be quickly formed and warm lead conversations can be started at scale.
+This is a key to success with any social selling strategy.

 Jack Kosakowski is CEO of Creation Agency and focused on B2B Social Sales Strategy and Execution.
 In this video for Entrepreneur, he shares five quick ideas you can mimic to achieve greater sales success.
 Just like Wes Schaeffer, he highlights the importance of getting a chrome extension that allows you to see everything you need to know about someone within seconds - from their LinkedIn data to their Google+ information But he also shines a light on the information you can glean from seeing what people are talking about on social media.
 Often these insights are enough to uncover the potential for a sale - and provide a door opener to engage with the prospect.
 Another great tip is to make sure you've connected with every one of your past and current clients, the rationale being that it's far easier to win new sales from those you've worked with before than to start afresh with brand new prospects.